surifirstpin/biplus_documentation/docs/Visualization.md

 ## Radar chart

-It is a graphical representation of multivariate data in the form of a
+ Radar charts are a great way to compare members of a dimension in a function of several metrics.

  **4.** To access the Radar chart click on **Radar** tab under **general** section.